wenyuyangit/CATSNET/README.md

 **Showing results**

-1. The test results in **result** folder are obtained in Matlab R2023a
+1. The test results in **results** folder are obtained in Matlab R2023a

 **TropiSAR Data**